 Always remember that Faith looks up and accepts God’s Word, while Works look out and display the Grace of God.

-Read more articles by paul hoffmaster or search for articles on the same topic or others.
+Read more articles by paul hoffmaster or search for other articles by topic below.

 Brother Paul, You have raised this subject that was much debated in the past.
 Thank you for some fresh insights and for your conclusion.
 The corollary of your article surely is that both faith and works are essential to every Christian.
 James said, "Even so faith, if it hath not works, is dead, being alone."
 (James 2:17) Paul on the other hand said, "Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."
 (Romans 5:1) Through faith in the Lord, people are saved (Justified, made right with God) but nobody should claim to be saved if their life is bereft of good works, because good works are the fruit of being saved (Matthew 3:8).
 Believers need to stop picking sides as if the two concepts faith and works are oxymoron.
 You put it well in your conclusion, "Faith looks up and accepts Godâ€™s Word, while Works look out and display the Grace of God."
 Well done and happy retirement.